SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-distribution-for-opentelemetry-collector/configuration-sources.md

 ## Setting source category

 For many Sumo Logic customers the [source category][source_category_docs] is a crucial piece of metadata that allows to differentiate data coming from different sources.
-This section describes how to configure the Sumo Logic Distribution of OpenTelemetry to decorate data with this attribute.
+This section describes how to configure the Sumo Logic Distribution for OpenTelemetry to decorate data with this attribute.

 To decorate all the data from the collector with the same source category, set the `source_category` property on the [source processor][source_proc] like this:

 ```yaml
 processors: